USDA proposal would limit chocolate milk in schools

 Why the emphasis on flavored milk?
 It seems to boil down to added sugars, which can increase the risk of diabetes and heart disease.

-Currently, there is no added sugars limit in school meal programs, but the USDA wants to change that.
+Currently, there is no added sugar limit in school meal programs, but the USDA wants to change that.
 They think one avenue could be dropping flavored milk for younger students.

 The USDA’s proposal cites an advocacy group’s findings that flavored milk is the leading source of added sugars in school breakfasts and lunches.